-The NEPA/EIAP Program Manager reviews submitted Work Requests (AF 332 form), proposed actions, exercises, etc., they will determine whether or not an AF IMT 813 form "Request for Environmental Impact Analysis" must be filled out by the proponent.
+The NEPA/EIAP Program Manager reviews submitted Work Requests and/or Opportunities via NexGen IT, exercises, outdoor events, etc. (proposed actions), they will determine whether or not a Categorical Exclusion applies and/or if an AF 813 form "Request for Environmental Impact Analysis" must be filled out by the proponent (Note, some Categorical Exclusion require preparation of an AF 813).

 - A. If it is determined that a Request for Environmental Impact Analysis (AF IMT 813, Appendix/Attachment A) is required, then the proponent will be notified to provide the form with Section I, with the AF IMT 813 Continuation Sheet (Appendix/Attachment B) providing adequate details of the action completed and submitted to the NEPA Program Manager.
-The AF IMT 813 Continuation Sheet Template contains instructions on how to properly complete the AF IMT 813. - AF813s require approximately 10 work days to complete and process once all pertinent information has been received by the NEPA Program Manager.
-All projects, exercises, and /or actions must be reviewed by 733d Civil Engineer Squadron (CES/CEIE). - B. If it has been determined on the AF813 that additional assessment is needed an Environmental Assessment (EA) must be prepared minimum 6 Months.
+The AF IMT 813 Continuation Sheet Template contains instructions on how to properly complete the AF IMT 813. - AF813s require approximately 10 workdays to complete and process once all pertinent information has been received by the NEPA Program Manager.
+All proposed actions must be reviewed by 733d Civil Engineer Squadron (CES/CEIE). - B. If it has been determined on the AF813 that additional assessment is needed an Environmental Assessment (EA) must be prepared minimum 6 Months.
 An EA is a public document prepared when no categorical exclusion (CATEX) from 32 CFR 989 or 32 CFR 651 applies or if it is uncertain whether the action/project/operation/exercise will have a significant impact on environmental resources.
-EAs are often done by a contractor.
-An EA requires signature/approval by ACC/A4. - C. Environmental Impact Assessment (EIS) Minimum 1 Year.
+EAs are often prepared by a contractor.
+An EA for proposed actions which may impact wetlands and/or floodplains requires signature/approval by ACC/A4. - An EA may conclude with a Finding of No Significant Impact (FONSI), a decision to prepare and Environmental Impact Statement, or a decision to not undertake the proposed action.
+If a proposed action may impact a wetland and/or floodplain, preparation of a Finding of No Practicable Alternative (FONPA), signed by ACC/A4C, is required along with a FONSI. - C. Environmental Impact Assessment (EIS) Minimum 1 Year.
 An EIS is a public document that provides a detailed, objective analysis of the environmental consequences of a proposed action.
 It is required for any major action which significantly affects the quality of the environment or is environmentally controversial.
-EISs are usually done by a contractor. - (1).
+EISs are usually prepared by a contractor. - (1).
 CES/CEIE will assist Activities in preparing required documents, however the proponent must make every effort to provide complete, thorough information about proposed action. - (2).
-The Chief, CES/CEIE, or designated representative, is responsible for approving AF IMT 813 forms. - (3).
-The ACC/A4, or designated representative, is the approving authority for EAs and EISs. - D. If the proposed action requires input from the State Historic Preservation Office the response time is 30-45 days.
+The Chief, CES/CEIE, or designated representative, is responsible for approving AF 813 forms. - D. If the proposed action requires input from the State Historic Preservation Office the response time is 30 days.
 If the action requires consultation with Native American Tribal governments, there is no stipulated time frame for a response.